davosmith/moodle-assignsubmission_pdf/README.txt

   NOT 'c:\Program Files\gs' (note you only need the files 'gswin32c.exe' and the dll file from the 'bin' folder, all other files are unnecessary for this to work).

+!!
+THIS IS OUT OF DATE - TO BE UPDATED WHEN I FINISH THE PLUGIN !!

 2. Unzip the Uploadpdf plugin files to a folder on your local machine